A Two-Minute Introduction

 Create space by carefully promoting freedom from traditional constraints like hierarchy, and filling that space with carefully nurtured freedom to express oneself, experiment, and exercise leadership.

-The process helps committed leaders shed their traditional authority hierarchy in return for significantly higher levels of resilience, employee loyalty, customer satisfaction (internal/external), and organizational performance.
+The framework helps committed leaders shed their traditional authority hierarchy in return for significantly higher and sustained levels of resilience, employee loyalty, customer satisfaction (internal/external), and organizational performance.

 Specific Steps to Creating an Intentional Culture